 Practitioners are trained via initiation, and each line can be traced all the way back to the master founder.
 Once initiated by an attuned master, the healing method can be taught and practiced at will.

 how does it work?

 A typical Reiki session involves a relaxed atmosphere, similar to massage.
 Clients are always fully-clothed, and are typically led to lie down.
 Practitioners lightly place their hands on or above various locations throughout the body, focusing on the 7 chakras (or energy centers).
 Treatments and techniques may vary, as Reiki involves using intuition to help guide the treatment.

-Reiki can compliment massage and chiropractic treatments as as limited-contact, non-invasive form of relaxation therapy.
+Reiki can complement massage and chiropractic treatments as a limited-contact, non-invasive form of relaxation therapy.
 In fact, many massage therapists are also attuned Reiki practitioners, as the practice is growing in awareness and becoming a popularly-requested supplementary treatment.

 While chiropractic adjustments are typically delivered quickly, Reiki medicine offers a more relaxed and slow-moving approach.
 Chiro/Reiki practitioner, Dr. Danielle Cornelius explains, “Chiropractic works at the very obvious physical level (i.e., a rib joint is slightly out of place and it hurts!).
 Reiki works on a more subtle, energetic level that is less obvious.”

 what does reiki treat?

 According to the International Center for Reiki Training, Reiki can: